mikelax/forgingadventures/auth0/README.md

 This Rule adds the list of Auth0 Authorization Roles the User is a memeber of and adds the array to the *id_token*.
 This array is also available in the initial callback after a call to auth0.parseHash in the `idTokenPayload` attribute (as are all attributes in the id_token).

-## Update Profile with Custom Profile Image
+## Update Profile with Custom Profile

-This looks checks to see if the User has uploaded a custom profile image.
-The standard `picture` attribute can only be changed in a Rule, the data must be stored in the `user_metadata` object.
-This rules looks for a value here indicating a custom profile image, and if found set its value for the user.picture attribute.
+This rule looks at the `user_metadata` field for any custom attributes.
+If found it will overwrite attributes in the `id_token` with these custom values.
+These values will be updated within the FA app, either after sign up or by editing the user profile.
+The current list of fields is:  username, name, profileImage.

 ## Update user profile in Database